 Associate Professor, Social Work Department, Xavier University

-Dr. Margo J. Heydt is Associate Professor in the Department of Social Work of Xavier University in Cincinnati, OH.
+Dr. Margo J. Heydt is an Associate Professor in the Department of Social Work at Xavier University in Cincinnati, Ohio.
 She received her MSW from West Virginia University and her Ed.D. in counseling from the University of Cincinnati.
 Dr. Heydt was awarded Xavier’s 2014 Jesuit Faculty Fellowship Sabbatical entitled: “A Jesuit ‘whodunit’: Decree 14 Jesuits and the Situation of Women in Church and Civil Society (1995).”
 Issues such as intimate partner violence, child abuse, addiction, ethics, and diversity are areas of interest in practice and academics, including consulting with religious institutions regarding sexual abuse.